 Over 3000 of our patients already enjoy the ease and simplicity of accessing their medical record online for booking appointments and ordering medication.

-With the New NHS App it is even easier to get on-line and you dont need to bring ID documents to the surgery as this can now all be done remotely via the app.
+With the New NHS App it is even easier to get on-line and you don’t need to bring ID documents to the surgery as this can now all be done remotely via the app.
 You can also use this app to view and share your COVID-19 vaccination status.

 From April 1st 2016 all patients, if they wish, can have access to their detailed coded medical record on-line.